 DIY Ghost Macarons — In case you’re looking for an easy Halloween dessert idea, these DIY Ghost Macarons are super cute and just as easy to make!
+You can also incorporate them on top of any dessert.

 It’s not Halloween around Sugar & Cloth until we’ve topped a dessert with another dessert, then topped that with another dessert, am I right?!